warmbowski/iounia/DEVELOPMENT_LOG.md

 ### AI Features

-- [ ] Reimplement AI chat window for campaign and session Q&A
+- [x] Reimplement AI chat window for campaign and session Q&A
-  - [ ] Implement with AI Chat component from Convex
+  - [x] Implement with AI Chat component from Convex
-  - [ ] Per user chat history
+  - [x] Per user chat history
-  - [ ] Chat topics and conversation management
+  - [x] Chat topics and conversation management
 - [ ] Implement Chat with NPCs
   - [ ] DM Assigns users to interact with specific NPCs
   - [ ] DM can view and manage NPC conversations and commit conversations to lore

 ### Campaign Management

+- [x] Show campaign members' presence
 - [ ] Editing campaign details
 - [ ] Uploading campaign lore documents in various formats, such as PDF, text, etc.
 - [ ] Add character lists to campaigns,